Richmond Dog Bite Lawyer, Injury Attorney

 - Report the incident to the proper authorities as soon as possible.
 If you are injured you should call the police so they can get you the proper medical care you may need.
 It is also a good idea to report the incident to Richmond Animal Control (804-646-5573) so that they can conduct an investigation.
 Animal control will also need to quarantine the animal to observe for signs of rabies.

-- Take photos of your initial injuries as soon as possible.
-Be sure to also document the healing process.
+- Take photos of your injuries.
+Be sure to take photos of your initial injuries and to also document the healing process.
 This can become crucial evidence for your case.

 Depending on the circumstances surrounding your attack, you may be eligible for the following damages: